Scalable Gaussian Process Regression Via Median Posterior Inference for Estimating Multi-Pollutant Mixture Health Effects: Discussion

 \section{Discussion}

 As industry and governments invest in new technologies that ameliorate their environmental and pollution impacts, the need to quantify the effects of environmental mixtures on health is increasingly of interest.
 In parallel, electronic data registries such as the Massachusetts birth registry are increasingly being used in environmental health studies.
 These rich data sets allow measuring small, potentially non-linear effects of pollutant mixtures that impact public health.
 To the best of our knowledge, we propose the first semi-parametric Gaussian process regression framework that can be used to estimate effects using large datasets.
-In particular, we model the exposure-health outcome surface with a Gaussian process that allows for feature selection.
+In particular, we model the exposure-health outcome surface with a Gaussian process, and our applied model utilizes priors that allow for feature selection.
 Additionally, we use a linear component to incorporate confounder effects.
 Previous approaches for similar analysis had to either assume a parametric relationship or use a single pollutant per regression to estimate effects of interest \citep{FongKelvinC2019Rtom}.

 To ameliorate the computational burden of computing the Bayesian posteriors of the Gaussian process, we propose a divide-and-conquer approach.
-Our method consists of splitting samples into subsets, computing the posterior distribution for each data split, and then combining the samples using a generalized median based on the Wasserstein distance \citep{Minsker2017}.
+Our method consists of splitting samples into subsets, computing the posterior distribution for each data split, and then combining the samples using a generalized median based on the order 1 Wasserstein distance \citep{Minsker2017}.

-We tailor the method to incorporate a squared exponential kernel and provide theoretical guarantees for the convergence of the Gaussian process for this choice of kernel.
+We tailor the method to incorporate a squared exponential kernel and provide theoretical guarantees for the convergence of this foundational Gaussian Process component, which validates the soundness of our divide-and-conquer strategy for the non-parametric function.
 Our convergence results accommodate different assumptions for the underlying space of the true feature-response function.
 We provide theoretical and empirical results which illustrate a trade-off for the optimal number of splits.
 As the number of data splits increases, the posterior computation of the small data subsets will be faster; however, these posteriors will be noisy.
 In other words, there is a tension between computational cost and obtaining precise estimates.
 We propose using $K= n^{1/2}$ sample splits to efficiently approximate the posterior in a relatively short time.